CA-Meme-Forum/docs/docs/aoa.md

 - The end of the meeting

 ## §10 - Extra Annual General Meeting
-If the Exectuive Board or at least half of the members of the association demand an extra Annual General Meeting, the board shall call for it.
+If the Executive Board or at least half of the members of the association demand an extra Annual General Meeting, the board shall call for it.
 Upon a valid demand for an extra Annual General Meeting, those who have demanded it have the right to handle the notice.
 To be eligible, all members of the association must be notified at least two weeks in advance.